agude/agude.github.io/_books/eater.md

 intelligence could exist within them.

 The characters are probably the weakest part of the book, but they're adequate.
-The three main characters are:
+The main characters are:

 - Channing Knowlton, a terminally-ill astronaut and the most well-developed character.
 I figured out why {{ the_author }} made her terminally ill about